Kitsune224/BastionBotDocs/docs/install-win.md

-description: Read how to install and configure Bastion Bot, on Linux.
+description: Read how to install and configure Bastion Bot, on Windows.
 One step closer to making your Discord Server AWESOME!

 # Bastion Installation on Windows